EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    using Dapr.Client;
    ```

-1. Add an argument named `daprClient` of type `DaprClient` that is decorated with the `[FromServices]` attribute to the `ExitCam` method :
+1. Add an argument named `daprClient` of type `DaprClient` that is decorated with the `[FromServices]` attribute to the `VehicleExit` method :

    ```csharp
    public async Task<ActionResult> VehicleExit(VehicleRegistered msg, [FromServices] DaprClient daprClient)
    ```

-   > The `[FromServices]` attribute This makes sure that the `DaprClient` is automatically injected by the ASP.NET Core dependency injection system.
+   > The `[FromServices]` attribute injects the `DaprClient` into the method using the ASP.NET Core dependency injection system.

-1. Near the end of the method, you find the code that sends a `SpeedingViolation` message to the FineCollectionService.
+1. Near the end of the method, you'll find the code that publishes the `SpeedingViolation` message using `_httpClient`.

 1. Replace this code with a call to the Dapr pub/sub building block using the DaprClient: